Thursday, April 28, 2016

 The third video (below) has Lary explaining the assembly of the segments.

 Part four of this series will be released after Lary has completed repairs to all original arched frame ends (50) and finished building three complete sets of arches.
-When all the above is done, we will video Lary attaching and "running" left and then a right, complete half, through the various router knives, on the various jigs, made for the shaper.
+When all the above is done, we will video Lary attaching and "running" left, then right, then complete a half with the various router knives, on the various jigs, made for the shaper.

 ~~~~~~~~~~~~~~~